seanmdrg/WD-FINALPROJ-MADRIAGA/readme.md

 Guiding Question:
 - What is the project
+- The project is a Starbucks-themed website designed to provide an immersive user experience for customers.
 - Whats the purpose
+- Showcase Starbucks products, including beverages, food, and gift cards.
 - What are key components
+-
 - What technology used and how it is used

 ### Key Components